 Know Before You Go

-- Businesses in Sevier County can maintain Covid-19 restrictions and regulations at their discretion for the safety and well-being of their employees and guests.
+While there is not a state mandate in place, businesses in Sevier County can maintain Covid-19 restrictions and regulations at their discretion for the safety and well-being of their employees and guests.

-- Maintain physical distance from other parties whenever possible.
-We encourage your group to stay together and maintain a physical distance of 6+ feet apart from others
+Maintain physical distance from other parties whenever possible.
+We encourage your group to stay together and maintain a physical distance of 6+ feet apart from others.